David200308/Web3-Searching-Platform/README.md

-# Web3-Searching-Platform
-The Web3 Searching Platform
+# Web3 Searching Platform

+A website to search the Web3 content.

+## Language & Framework

+- React.js

+## Content

+- Search
+- Result
+- Update
+- About
+- Connection (connect to web3 by Metamask)